 How to Make Vanilla Buttercream

-American vanilla buttercream is incredibly simple.
+American vanilla buttercream is incredibly simple and much easier than, say, Swiss meringue buttercream.
 From mixing bowl to decorating cupcakes in less than 10 minutes!
 Here’s how to make it:

 - Beat butter until creamy.
 Make sure your butter is softened to room temperature before beginning.
 Use a hand or stand mixer to beat until smooth and creamy.